 Results suggest that immatures may differ from both adults and juveniles in some aspects of their behaviour.
 While most of the activity parameters and the temporal patterns showed similarities with adults when considering the time elapsed since departure, they seemed rather comparable to juveniles when considering seasonal aspects (month of the year).
 Such differences can be explained by several non-exclusive explanations: i) similar management of energy constraints than adults, as post-breeding adults and immatures are less constrained in their central-place foraging strategies (Campioni et al. 2016), ii) comparable capacity to respond to local resource availability in their foraging behaviour than juveniles (Frankish et al. 2022), and iii) incomplete acquisition of more long-term learning of complex movement strategies (Thorup et al. 2003; Votier et al. 2011; Rotics et al. 2016).
 Disentangling these hypotheses can be achieved by combining higher resolution movement data with longer longitudinal studies covering all three life stages for the same individuals.

-What might be designated as ‘lower performance’ of juveniles found in our study is consistent with studies on wandering albatrosses and Amsterdam albatrosses (Riotte-Lambert and Weimerskirch 2013; de Grissac et al. 2017; Pajot et al. 2021) during the first weeks at sea Juvenile albatrosses behaved differently in first month after fledging (i.e. speed and sinuosity of movements) and readily use similar foraging strategies as adults (Frankish et al. 2022).
+What might be designated as ‘lower performance’ of juveniles found in our study is consistent with studies on wandering albatrosses and Amsterdam albatrosses (Riotte-Lambert and Weimerskirch 2013; de Grissac et al. 2017; Pajot et al. 2021) during the first weeks at sea.
+Juvenile albatrosses behaved differently in first month after fledging (i.e. speed and sinuosity of movements) and readily use similar foraging strategies as adults (Frankish et al. 2022).
 Additional skills (such as detection of prey at the surface, detection of other foraging seabirds, navigational skills…) need to be acquired during the immature period before the efficiency of these behaviours matches that of adults.
 This is also typical of other seabird taxa, which show progressive improvement in flight performance with the numbers of days since fledging (Yoda et al. 2004; Mendez et al. 2017; Collet et al. 2020; Corbeau et al. 2020; Frankish et al. 2022).
 For example juvenile brown boobies Anous stolidus improved their flight abilities (Yoda et al. 2004).
 In contrast, flight capability (flight speed and sinuosity) comparable to that of adults allows juvenile white-chinned petrels Procellaria aequinoctialis to rapidly fly over long distances away from the colony (Frankish et al. 2020).

-The progressive change of movement behaviours (foraging parameters estimated from activity parameters improved with time elapsed) quantified in juvenile Amsterdam albatrosses, could be either due to physical development and/or experience gain.
+The progressive change of movement behaviours (foraging parameters estimated from activity parameters improved with time elapsed) quantified in juvenile Amsterdam albatrosses could be either due to physical development and/or experience gain.
 Elucidating the mechanisms of the transition to independence in early life stages is however crucial for understanding the causes of higher juvenile mortality in long-lived species (Fay et al. 2015; Payo-Payo et al. 2016).

 Temporal changes and sex differences in activity